André the Giant–Hulk Hogan rivalry: Feud continued (1987–1988)

-In May 1987, on Saturday Night's Main Event XI, Heenan and Andre gave an interview with Gene Okerlund.
-During the interview Heenan and Andre claimed – by virtue of a bodyslam attempt by Hogan about a minute into the match, wherein Andre fell on top and (by Heenan's claim) the referee completed the three count – they were cheated by the referee and that Andre was the rightful champion and still undefeated.
-Heenan demanded an investigation and a subsequent rematch if the WWF wouldn't strip Hogan of the championship.
+In May 1987, on Saturday Night's Main Event XI, Heenan and André gave an interview with Gene Okerlund.
+During the interview, Heenan and André claimed – by virtue of a bodyslam attempt by Hogan about a minute into the match, wherein André fell on top and (by Heenan's claim) the referee completed the three count – they were cheated by the referee and that André was the rightful champion and therefore still undefeated.
+Heenan then demanded an investigation and a subsequent rematch if the WWF wouldn't strip Hogan of the championship.

-At the inaugural Survivor Series event André and Hogan were named as captains of their respective teams.
-After earlier confronting each other in the ring early in the match, the two finally met midway through the match, battling for approximately one minute with Hogan dominating André; however, just as Hogan was about to knock André from the ring, heel wrestlers King Kong Bundy and the One Man Gang interfered from outside the ring and caused Hogan to be counted out.
+At the inaugural Survivor Series event in November, André and Hogan were named as captains of their respective teams.
+After confronting each other in the ring early in the match, the two finally met midway through the match, battling for approximately one minute with Hogan dominating André; however, just as Hogan was about to knock André from the ring, heel wrestlers King Kong Bundy and the One Man Gang interfered from outside the ring and caused Hogan to be counted out.
 André went on to be the sole survivor of the match, pinning Bam Bam Bigelow.
-After the match Hogan returned to the ring and attacked André, knocking him out of the ring.
+After the match, Hogan returned to the ring and attacked André, knocking him out of the ring.

-Hogan defended his title against Bundy on Saturday Night's Main Event XIII.
-Andre was in Bundy's corner and interfered in the match.
+Hogan then defended his title against Bundy on Saturday Night's Main Event XIII.
+André was in Bundy's corner and interfered in the match.

-The referee stopped the match and ejected Andre from ringside.
-Andre was irate but obliged with the request in order to prevent Bundy from being disqualified.
-Bundy would go on to win the match via a count-out and demanded a rematch with Andre in his corner.
+The referee stopped the match and ejected André from ringside.
+André was irate, but obliged with the request in order to prevent Bundy from being disqualified.
+Bundy would go on to win the match via a count-out and demanded a rematch with André in his corner.